Property Tax Appeals

 Mass revaluations use statistical models, not individual appraisals.
 That means some properties get assessed accurately and others do not.
 If your property landed on the wrong side of that model, you are overpaying — and you have a limited window to challenge it.

 Our platform has analyzed every parcel in the county.
 We know which zones got hit hardest, what the real comparables show, and where the assessor's model overshot.
-That analysis is the foundation of every appeal we file.
+That analysis is the foundation of every research packet we produce.

 Assessed Value Trend: 2017 - 2025